purdue-cap/DryadSynth/README.md

 Dryad Synthesizer for SyGuS competition.

-For a complete description on methods, please see `doc/DryadSynth_published.pdf`.
+For a complete description on methods, please see `docs/pldi2020.pdf` or `docs/pldi2020.ppsx`.

 # Publications